Bio

 Lottie Emma is a South Australian contemporary textiles artist living and working on Ngarrindjeri/Ramindjeri land, on the Fleurieu Peninsula.
 Her practice combines embroidery, repurposed fabrics, and soft sculpture, weaving together personal narrative and material experimentation.
 Lottie’s work is shaped by both fast and slow-paced processes, reflecting the unpredictability of daily life and her experience as a mother to a special needs child.
 Themes of disempowerment, resilience, tenderness, and hope recur throughout her practice, often expressed through tactile, layered forms that invite close attention.

-Lottie is a current recipient of the highly competitive A.C.E (Adelaide Contemporary Experimental) Studio Residency programme for 2025/26, supported through a Create SA Professional Development grant.
-She has a solo exhibition ‘Super Mum’ Strikes Back opening on the 30th Nov, 2025 at The Murray Bridge Regional Gallery.
+Lottie is a current recipient of the highly competitive ACE (Adelaide Contemporary Experimental) Studio Residency programme for 2025-27, supported through a Create SA Professional Development grant.
+Her major solo exhibition ‘Super Mum’ Strikes Back, at Murray Bridge Regional Gallery, SA Dec 2025 - Jan 2026 is a testament to radically experimental textiles championing motherhood, disability and women.

 CV